DmMhs/what2wear/README.md

 ## Project description

-what2wear is a simple React weather-app with some additional functionality.
-Users can get weather forecast for a place they need and they can also get some outfit recomendation based on the weather outside.
-App can recomend users to get sunglasses or umbrella.
+what2wear is  a simple but usefull React app!
+Users can get weather forecast for a place they need and they can also get an outfit recomendation based on the weather outside.
+App can recomend users to get sunglasses/umbrella if it is sunny/rainy outside.

 ## Project references